More S’porean students heading to Oxbridge: What’s fuelling them?

 The former debate club member was also selected by her secondary school, St Margaret’s School (Secondary), for a two-week job attachment at Vicky Heng Law Corporation in Secondary 3, which cemented her decision to pursue law.

-Initially, she was hesitant about studying overseas due to the hefty annual fees of about £30,000 (S$51,000), but her parents encouraged to go ahead.
+Initially, she was hesitant about studying overseas due to the hefty annual fees of about £30,000 (S$51,000), but her parents encouraged her to go ahead.

-They felt that having an Oxford degree in hand was worth it, as “learning from some of the best minds” would “broaden her horizons.”
+They felt that having an Oxford degree in hand was worth it, as “learning from some of the best minds” would “broaden her horizons”.

-Ms Cheong also received offers from other British schools, including University of Bristol and University of Nottingham, but she opted for Oxford.
+Ms Cheong also received offers from other British schools, including the University of Bristol and University of Nottingham, but she opted for Oxford.
 “I was already investing a lot of time and effort into my application and I wanted to shoot for the stars,” she said.
 “Choosing to dive into the unknown when many around you crave normalcy is a hard choice, but you don’t know what opportunities you miss if you never step out of the boat.”